adityapanangat/Leads/README.md

 Users have the choice between scrolling through national news or local news.

 The more informed people are about the news, the better-educated they are to make decisions, the more they are able to change about their own life, and the safer they are.

-My app, Leads, will bring news to the 21st century.
+Leads, the first ever app for short-form news, will bring the press to the 21st century.